 The Mata Atlântica Biosphere Reserve is the pioneer of the Brazilian biosphere reserves.
-It covers important portions of the Atlantic Forest in 14 Brazilian states.
-This unique ecosystem stretches over 1,800 miles parallel to the coast, comprising Serra Mantiqueira, Serra Geral and Serra do Mar.
+It covers essential portions of the Atlantic Forest in 14 Brazilian states.
+This unique ecosystem parallels the coast, comprising Serra Mantiqueira, Serra Geral, and Serra do Mar.

-The Mata Atlântica Biosphere Reserve (also known as the Atlantic Forest Biosphere Reserve), established in 1992, is the pioneer of the Brazilian biosphere reserves.
+The Mata Atlântica Biosphere Reserve (Atlantic Forest Biosphere Reserve), established in 1992, is the pioneer of the Brazilian biosphere reserves.

-The reserve covers important portions of the Atlantic Forest in 14 states: the State of Minas Gerais and 13 coastal states (from Ceará to Rio Grande do Sul) as well as including the São Paulo City Green Belt.
+The reserve covers essential portions of the Atlantic Forest in 14 states, the State of Minas Gerais and 13 coastal states (from Ceará to Rio Grande do Sul) and the São Paulo City Green Belt.

 Associated ecosystems include upland meadows with grasses and small heaths, cerrado, mangroves, salt marsh scrublands and sand spits.

-The remnants of the Atlantic Forest are associated with relevant secondary forests, this forming a unique ecosystem stretching along a distance of more than 3,000 km (1800 mi) parallel to the coast, comprising Serra Mantiqueira, Serra Geral and Serra do Mar.
+The remnants of the Atlantic Forest are associated with relevant secondary forests, thus forming a unique ecosystem stretching along a distance of more than 3,000 km (1800 mi) parallel to the coast, comprising Serra da Mantiqueira, Serra Geral, and Serra do Mar.

-These very rare Atlantic Forest remnants and associated ecosystems such as mangroves, salt marsh scrublands as well as sand spits and upland grasslands are under pressure from the highest populated areas in the country.
+These scarce Atlantic Forest remnants and associated ecosystems, such as mangroves, salt marsh scrublands, sand spits and upland grasslands, are under pressure from the highest populated areas in the country.

 In 1993, the former São Paulo City Green Belt Biosphere Reserve was added as an integral part of the Mata Atlántica Biosphere Reserve, covering another 72 municipalities.

-In addition to promote improved protection of the forest ecosystem remnants and the biodiversity, another major objective is to develop sustainable uses and social practices.
+To promote improved protection of the forest ecosystem remnants and biodiversity, another major objective is to develop sustainable uses and social practices.

-The main aim is to conserve and restore ecological corridors as well as significant portions of the Atlantic Forest’s biological diversity, which is among the richest in the world.
+The main aim is to conserve and restore ecological corridors and significant portions of the Atlantic Forest’s biological diversity, which is among the richest in the world.

-Almost 100 million people (2002) live in the urban and industrial areas of 3,000 out of the 5,507 municipalities within this Biosphere Reserve.
+Almost 100 million people live in the 3000 urban and industrial areas out of the 5,507 municipalities within this Biosphere Reserve.